 - to schedule out the tasks I need to do to create it

 So, after I’ve outlined the course, I’ll create what I like to call TO-DO cards for each of the tasks I have to do for each lesson.
 (I’m going to use Lesson 1 again as the example just to keep things nice and simple.)
 Only this time, I’ll create a new CARD for each of the 4 tasks I have to do to complete Lesson 1 instead of listing them out as subtasks.

 I’ll assign each of those TO-DO cards a DO date and then assign them to myself so that they show up in My Tasks.
 I’ll also create a Lesson 1 DUE date card as well just to keep things on the straight and narrow.

-When I’m done creating the course content, I’ll hide all of the TO-DO cards by changing the view to incomplete tasks only so I’ll have just the outline cards left for me to reference if I need to.
+When I’m done creating the course content, I’ll hide all of the TO-DO cards by changing the task view to incomplete tasks only, so I’ll have just the outline cards left for me to reference if I need to.
 (I can always bring the TO-DO cards back by changing the view to completed tasks or all tasks.)

-Editor’s Note: If the subtasks showing as white don’t bother you like they do me, you don’t have to use the TO-DO cards.
+Editor’s Note: If the subtasks showing up white don’t bother you like they do me, you don’t have to use the TO-DO cards.
 I only shared this bonus hack for the other color-coding lovers out there.
 Asana is aware of our desire to have subtasks show up in the same color as the project so I’m hoping there will be an update soon!! 🤞🏻